sean-halpin/guided_diffusion/readme.md

 ## Faces generated with a conditional model

-Here we see faces generated displaying blonde and black hair.
+Here we see smiling faces generated displaying blonde and black hair.
+Demonstrating the conditional control of the underlying model.

 ![random](./media/blonde_black_hair.png)